AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-microservices.md

 ---
 # Configure new microservice-based publishing for AEM Guides as a Cloud Service

-The new publishing microservice enables users to run large publishing workloads concurrently on AEM Guides as a Cloud Service and leverage the industry leading Adobe I/O Runtime serverless platform.

-For each publishing request AEM Guides as a Cloud Service runs a separate container which scales horizontally as per the user requests.
-This provides users the capabilities to run multiple publishing request and get performance better than their large on-prem AEM servers.

 >[!NOTE]
 >
+> The Service Account (JWT) credentials have been deprecated in favor of the OAuth Server-to-Server credentials.
+Your applications using the Service Account (JWT) credentials will stop working after Jan 1, 2025.
+You must migrate to the new credential by Jan 1, 2025, to ensure your application continues functioning.
+[Learn more](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/).

-> Microservice-based publishing in AEM Guides supports PDF (both Native and DITA-OT based), HTML5, JSON, and CUSTOM types of output presets.
+Microservice-based publishing in AEM Guides supports PDF (both Native and DITA-OT based), HTML5, JSON, and CUSTOM types of output presets.

 As the new cloud publishing service is secured by Adobe IMS JWT based authentication, customers should follow the below given steps to integrate their environments with Adobe's secure token-based authentication workflows and start using the new cloud based scalable publishing solution.